zorbyte/Temps/README.md

 - Temps can automatically hot swap your functions to an updated version without any dramas.
 This is achieved through GitHub webhooks.
 - Temps auto-scales your lambda function, whenever it detects a large amount of load in the event loop it creates a new thread to spread the load on.
+- Lightning fast, responds in under 5ms for a hello world async function!

 ## Setting up your function